jeremyckahn/chitchatter/README.md

 ### API Configuration

-**Note: The API server is completely optional.** Chitchatter works without any API server - users can connect and communicate using only public STUN servers and fallback TURN servers.
+**Note: The API server is completely optional.** Chitchatter works without any API server - users can connect and communicate using only fallback TURN servers.
 The API configuration described below is available for deployments that want to provide enhanced connectivity features.

 Chitchatter uses a hybrid approach for WebRTC configuration:

 - **TURN servers**: Fetched from the API endpoint (configurable via `VITE_RTC_CONFIG_ENDPOINT`, defaults to `/api/get-config`) with data configured via `RTC_CONFIG` environment variable
-- **STUN servers**: Configured via the `VITE_STUN_SERVERS` environment variable in the frontend
-- **Final configuration**: The frontend merges both sources to create the complete RTCConfiguration
+- **Final configuration**: The frontend uses the configuration from the API to create the complete RTCConfiguration

-This separation allows for flexible configuration where TURN servers (which often require credentials and may change) are managed server-side, while STUN servers (which are typically public and stable) are configured client-side.
+This separation allows for flexible configuration where TURN servers (which often require credentials and may change) are managed server-side.

 #### Enhanced Connectivity Feature